monyarm/NovelVM/README.md

 Engines which currently support `--save-slot` / `-x are`:

 -   AGI
 -   BLADERUNNER
 -   CGE
 -   CINE
 -   CRUISE
 -   CRYOMNI3D
 -   DRACI
 -   GROOVIE
 -   HUGO
 -   KYRA
 -   LURE
 -   MOHAWK
 -   QUEEN
 -   SAGA
 -   SCI
 -   SCUMM
 -   SKY
 -   SWORD1
 -   SWORD2
 -   TEENAGENT
 -   TINSEL
 -   TITANIC
 -   TOON
 -   TOUCHE
 -   TSAGE
 -   TUCKER
 -   ZVISION

 ## 7.0) Music and Sound

-On most operating systems and for most games, ScummVM will by default use MT-32 or AdLib emulation for music playback.
+On most operating systems and for most games, NovelVM will by default use MT-32 or AdLib emulation for music playback.
 MIDI may not be available on all operating systems or may need manual configuration.
 If you want to use MIDI, you have several different choices of output,